 Return value Rvector6 – this is a 6 element vector of real numbers representing the spacecraft state.
 The first three elements of this vector represent the spacecraft’s position in Earth-centered inertial coordinates, the next 3 represent the velocity in the same coordinate frames.
+These two vectors are in kilometers and km/sec, respectively.

 AccumulateCoverageData